immcantation/presto/docs/workflows/MiSeq_Greiff2014.rst

     orientation is constant for all reads; read 1 is always the C-region end of the amplicon and read 2 is always the V-region end.
-If your data is unstranded (50% of the reads are forward, 50% are reversed), then you must modify the first MaskPrimers step to account for this by using the ``align`` subcommand instead::
+If your data is unstranded (50% of the reads are forward, 50% are reversed), then you must modify the first :ref:`MaskPrimers` step to account for this by using the ``align`` subcommand instead::

         MaskPrimers.py align -s M1*quality-pass.fastq -p Greiff2014_VPrimers.fasta \